The Last of Us Part II: Development

 The developers pushed the technical capabilities of the PlayStation 4 when creating Part II, adding more enemies and larger environments than in previous games.
 Druckmann noted that any drops in detail would ruin the sense of authenticity, which required consistent optimization of the technology.
 Improved artificial intelligence (AI) allowed for deeper connections with characters and the creation of bonds through gameplay.
-The Last of Us Part II was originally planned as an open world game with hub worlds, but later game transferred to a more linear style as it better served the narrative.
+The Last of Us Part II was originally planned as an open world game with hub worlds, but later the game transferred to a more linear style as it better served the narrative.
 Naughty Dog wanted to increase the accessibility options introduced in Uncharted 4 to ensure that all players could complete the story, and the developers attended conferences and worked with advocates.

-Gustavo Santaolalla returned to compose and perform the game's score, as he had done with the first game, while Mac Quayle contributed to combat music.
+Gustavo Santaolalla returned to compose and perform the game's score, as he had done with the first game, while Mac Quayle contributed combat music.
 The developers received permission to use the songs "Future Days" by Pearl Jam and "Take On Me" by A-ha.
 To achieve the sound of the Shamblers, the team hired voice actors Raul Ceballos and Steve Blum, and used items such as grapefruits to create the explosion sounds.
 The dialogue team referenced whistled languages such as Sfryria and Silbo Gomero for the Seraphites' whistling, and hired actors Stevie Mack and Lisa Marie to provide the whistles in three styles.

 According to a report by Kotaku's Jason Schreier, the development included a crunch schedule of 12-hour work days.
 This continued after the game was delayed.
 Schreier suggested that development was slowed due to the enormous turnover of employees following the development of Uncharted 4, with few veterans left on the team.
 Some of the developers allegedly hoped that Part II would fail and prove that the working conditions were not viable.
-Publisher Sony Interactive Entertainment granted Naughty Dog an additional two weeks of development for bug fixes.
+Sony granted Naughty Dog an additional two weeks of development for bug fixes.
 Druckmann felt that he had failed to find the correct balance for employees on Part II, and said the studio would receive external assistance for future projects.